-Overall, the contribution of breakfast cereals to total sodium intake (for all survey respondents) for the Australian and New Zealand populations ranged from 2-4% (Table 13 & Table 14).
+Overall, the contribution of breakfast cereals to total sodium intake (for all survey respondents) for the Australian and New Zealand populations ranged from 2-4% (Table 13 and Table 14).

-The Australian Bureau of Statistics (ABS, 2015) has undertaken further analysis of the 2011-12 NNPAS, investigating the intake of 'added sugars4' in the Australian diet and the proportion contributed by different food groups (ABS, 2016).
-The proportion of added sugars contributed by breakfast cereals ranged between 2-4% across the age groups in Australia (3% of persons 2 years & above), with 2% of added sugars coming from non-discretionary cereals and <1% from discretionary cereals5 (Table 12) for the Australian population aged 2 years and above.
-Because these results are based on nutrition survey data collected in 2011-12, and FSANZ is aware that there has been some reformulation of breakfast cereals by manufacturers since that time, these proportions may be slightly overestimated.
-Equivalent information on intakes of added sugar is not available for New Zealand.
+The Australian Bureau of Statistics (ABS, 2015) has undertaken further analysis of the 2011-12 NNPAS, investigating the intake of 'added sugars' in the Australian diet and the proportion contributed by different food groups (ABS, 2016).
+The proportion of added sugars contributed by breakfast cereals ranged between 2-4% across the age groups in Australia (3% of persons 2 years & above), with 2% of added sugars coming from non-discretionary cereals and <1% from discretionary cereals (Table 12) for the Australian population aged 2 years and above.

-4 The definition for added sugars is based on the definition of 'sugars' in Section 1.1.2-2 of the Australia New Zealand Food Standards Code and includes added forms of dextrose, fructose, sucrose, lactose, sugar syrups and fruit syrups.
+&lt;sup>4 The definition for added sugars is based on the definition of 'sugars' in Section 1.1.2-2 of the Australia New Zealand Food Standards Code and includes added forms of dextrose, fructose, sucrose, lactose, sugar syrups and fruit syrups.
+Discretionary cereals were defined by the ABS as RTE breakfast cereals containing ≥30 g total sugar/100 g, or ≥

-5 Discretionary cereals were defined by the ABS as RTE breakfast cereals containing \geq 30 g total sugar/100 g, or \geq 35 g total sugar/100 g for cereals containing added fruit.
+&lt;sup>5 Discretionary cereals were defined by the ABS as RTE breakfast cereals containing ≥30 g total sugar/100 g, or ≥ 35 g total sugar/100 g for cereals containing added fruit.